-Nights at a business hotel at Izumi (which has very compact rooms!).
+Nights of Days 8 and 9 at a business hotel at Izumi (which has very compact rooms!).

-Day 10, Sun, 21 Jan.
+Day 10, Sun, 18 Jan.
 Arasaki to Lake Miike.
+This morning we'll make a farewell visit to the crane fields, then head south towards Kagoshima, stopping at Sendaegawa Bridge where Long-billed Plover and Russet Sparrow are possible.

-This morning we'll drive to Lake Miike where Mandarin Duck, White's (Scaly) Thrush, and Gray Bunting are possible, in addition to the elusive Ryukyu Minivet and maybe White-backed Woodpecker.
+After lunch, we'll drive to Lake Miike where White-bellied Green Pigeon, Olive-backed Pipit, Ryukyu Minivet and maybe Japanese or White-backed Woodpecker are possible.
 Night at Kagoshima.

-Days 11-12, Mon-Tue, 22-23 Jan.
+Day 11, Mon, 19 Jan.
 Journey to Hokkaido; Rausu area.
 On the morning of Day 11, we'll fly from Kagoshima to Kushiro with a stop in Haneda.
-We'll take a quick look at the harbor in Kushiro if time permits in the late afternoon, or visit a Red-crowned Crane sanctuary at Tsurui.
+We'll visit a Red-crowned Crane sanctuary at Tsurui for our first encounters with this wonderful iconic species.
+Night in Kushiro.

-We'll start Day 12 with an early visit to the famous riverine roost site at Otowa Bridge where the cranes emerge out of the morning mists; once we've seen the cranes to our satisfaction, we'll move northwards to Rausu and the Shiretoko Peninsula, checking a Ural Owl site en route and no doubt encountering the amazing Steller's Sea-Eagle.
-We stop in

-Teshikaga for lunch and do some birding by the local park, which is great for Whooper Swans and other wildfowl.
+Day 12, Tue, 20 Jan.
+We may start Day 12 (depending on weather) with a visit to the famous riverine roost site at Otowa Bridge where the cranes emerge out of the morning mists; once we've seen the cranes to our satisfaction, we'll move northwards to Rausu and the Shiretoko Peninsula, checking a Ural Owl site en route and no doubt encountering the amazing Steller's Sea-Eagle.
+We stop in Teshikaga for lunch and do some birding by the local park, which is great for Whooper Swans and other wildfowl.
 Our main object, the huge, magnificent Blakiston's Fish-Owl-arguably the largest owl in the world-is a regular visitor outside the small minshuku at Washi-no-Yado (where we will either stay or have arranged a visit), where the stream and surrounding ponds are kept free of ice and stocked with fish.
-There are good photo ops here, now from both bedrooms and dining room.
-Nights in Kushiro (Day 11) and at Rausu (Day 12).
+There are good photo ops here, now from both bedrooms and dining room, but be aware that photographers may keep the windows open despite the freezing temperatures.
+Night at Rausu.